The Impossibility of the Field Goal

 The Swain Diet

 Having frequently stood in wonder before the capacious bookstore shelves that pitch Atkins, Scarsdale, Cambridge, South Beach, etc., I have long fantasized about writing a diet book of my own—to be called, cleverly, The Swain Diet.
 It seems a road to certain riches, and if that plethora of available selections is any indication, it would appear to require precious little thought, preparation, or special expertise to crank one out, just the ticket for someone with my work ethic.
+And the beauty of this industry (and rest assured it is an enormous one) is that it is, to all appearances, completely and indisputably arbitrary and capricious, changing both in time and content from one edition to the next.
+If you don’t believe it, select any two books from the diet book section and you will, almost with a certainty, find completely contradictory admonitions.
+This is, self evidently, critical to the continued success of the industry, for if there were, in fact, one truly foolproof way to lose weight, someone would write the book, everyone who wants to would buy a copy, and that would be the end of it.

 The Miracle

 I was raised in a Baptist church in southern Maine, about which upbringing several things are worth noting to help set the context for the unusual narrative that follows.
 First, and rather important societally, if not directly, to this story, is to understand that being a Baptist in the north bears strikingly little resemblance to being one in the south.
 These differences are manifest on multiple levels, most notable being the relative scale and grandeur of houses of worship in different areas of the country.
+At the risk of over-generalizing, suffice it to say that in the north the Protestant churches are the small ones and the Roman Catholic churches are the large ones.
+In the southeast, say from Texas eastward, precisely the opposite is the case.
+In Houston, for example, Baptist churches seating in excess of five thousand are routinely spaced only a mile or two apart, and are as routinely filled to capacity every Sunday morning.
+Indeed, the largest Houston-area Baptist church resides in a former NBA basketball arena and seats twenty-two thousand.
+Conversely the church in which I grew up, the subject of this tale, counted themselves fortunate to seat fifty on a good day.